milosjocic1/SEI-Project-3/README.md

 ## Brief

 Our brief for this project was to build an app from scratch in Python as a team using the Django framework, and then to deploy this on Heroku.
-Users of the app had to:

-- Be able to sign up, sign in and sign out
-- Have a profile
-- Be able to edit their profile
-- Be able to change their password

-We were also given extra criteria we could achieve, of which we had to pick a minimum of two to implement in our app:

-- User must be able to create a resource
-- User must be able to edit a resource
+Our criteria were as follows:

+- Create the application using at least 2 related models, one of which should be a user
+- Manage team contributions and collaboration using a standard Git flow on GitHub
+- Include all major CRUD functions for at least one of your models
+- Add authentication AND authorization (page protection) to restrict access to appropriate users
-- User must be able to view all resources they created
+-   User must be able to sign up or login
-- User must be able to view a single resource they created
+-   Signed in user must be able to change password and logout
-- User must not be able to edit or delete other users' resources
+-   change password and logout must only be available to logged in users
+- Layout and style your front-end with clean & well-formatted CSS, with or without a framework
+- Deploy your application online so it's publicly accessible

-Stretch goals included:
+Some of the possible stretch goals we could achieved included:

-- Making the app responsive
-- Using a CSS library such as Bootstrap
-- Adding extra resources
+- Allow user to change website theme, Dark mode etc.
+- Include Pagination
+- Utilise 3rd party APIs
+- Send verification email upon registeration
-- Adding image upload functionality
+- Allow users to upload image files
+- Password reset using an email

-At the end of the project we had to present a presentation on our project covering the following points:
+At the end of the project we had to present our project while covering the points below:

 - What is the app about?
-- What were the individual team members' contributions to the project?
-- What was the most difficult part of the project to work on?
+- How does your app work?
+- What bits of code are you most proud of?
 - What was your favourite part to work on?
+- What issues did you encounter?
 - What would you add next?

 ## Planning

 ### Development Overview

-Together with my teammates, I built on the lessons from my first project to establish the following development process.
-This gave us a clear structure we could work within as we began building our project:
+As team leader, I worked with my teammates to come up with a clear development process that we could follow and track our progress over the course of project:

 1. Brainstorm
 2. Pick an idea